aNap73/Project-2/README.md

 While, I can't speak for Jason and Vinny totally, I know I've watched them both "get it" as we worked on the MVC views models and passport stuff together alot.
 I know they also learned a ton and are becoming excellent full stack developers.
 In the end we all had fun reprograming the starfleet simulator for game news...  ;) and that's the story of how we have a site!

 I hope that we continue to work together on this site in Project3 as there is alot I think we can do with it to upgrade it.
 Images, password reset, etc...

+Thanks team... and thank you for reading our projecty 2 readme!

 ## However for now...